Login / Quote Area

 Historically broadcasters have used headphones with high impedances (200 Ohms +) however over the last decade there has been a shift to more broadcasters using lower impedance headphones of 32 – 80 Ohms.
 For outside broadcast equipment it is important to design the headphone amplifiers to have enough drive to provide enough level into high impedance headphones, the problem is that when low impedance headphones are used on these circuits they draw a lot of current and greatly reduce the battery life of portable equipment.

-Recently our Chief Design Engineer Paul Grant, spent a long time coming up with some ingenious circuits to solve this problem.
-I won't tell you how they work (as no other broadcast manufacturers have been able to come up with a solution to this problem and we don't want them pinching our ideas (again)!) but needless to say with the CUB you can use high or low impedance headphones and have the same long battery life when
+Our Chief Design Engineer spent a long time coming up with some ingenious circuits to solve this problem.
+I won't tell you how they work (as no other broadcast manufacturers have been able to come up with a solution to this problem and we don't want them pinching our ideas (again)!) but needless to say with the CUB you can use high or low impedance headphones and have the same long battery life when using either type.

 As the internal architecture of the CUB is digital with its heart being a sophisticated DSP it is possible to change the routing of the audio circuits.
 Out the box the units will just work effortlessly for the less technically able users in a traditional single program mode.
 However an engineer will be able to change the audio routing by dropping a different setup file via the USB port into the internal filing system.
 Initially there will be setups supplied for panned centre stereo working (default), panned left/ right stereo working, mono program and mono talkback and 2 separate mono programs.
 Other configurations will be able to be custom supplied by Glensound and if there is enough interest our software engineers will provide in the future a user configurable application to set up the routing.